-Kale, Butternut Squash, and Farro Salad Recipe
+Kale, Butternut Squash, and Farro Salad

-- 1 cup uncooked farro (or, for gluten-free version, use brown rice, red rice, or quinoa)
+- 1 cup uncooked farro* (or, for gluten-free version, use brown rice, red rice, or quinoa)

-- 2 red onions, peeled, each cut into 8 wedges
+- 2 medium (16 oz total) red onions peeled, each cut into 8 wedges

 - Salt and freshly ground black pepper

-- 1. Preheat the oven to 400°F (200°C).
+- Preheat the oven to 400°F (200°C).
 Line a rimmed baking sheet with parchment paper.

-- 3. Toss the squash and/or sweet potato, onions, and garlic on the lined baking sheet.
+- Toss the squash and/or sweet potato, onions, and garlic on the lined baking sheet.
 Drizzle with olive oil, season with salt and pepper, and toss to evenly coat.
 Roast for 25 to 30 minutes, until golden brown.
 (Every oven is different, so take a look at 25 minutes and roast until they are at your preferred level of crispiness!)

-- 4. If using kale, massage it with your hands for a couple of minutes with a little oil and salt until it softens and brightens in color.
+- If using kale, massage it with your hands for a couple of minutes with a little oil and salt until it softens and brightens in color.
 Stir the kale or spinach into the salad.
 Serve the salad right away while it’s still slightly warm.